-NOAA's Coastal Services Center, creator of Digital Coast, is sponsoring a fellow to work with APA and CSO in producing a Coastal Zone Management PAS Report.
-The report will examine the nature and extent of state technical assistance available to community planners, as well as compare coastal management legislation across the U.S. The report will also identify best practices in the use of geospatial technology for managing coastal hazards, climate change threats, environmental quality, and other issues relevant to coastal zone management.
+NOAA's Coastal Services Center, creator of Digital Coast, sponsored a fellow to work with APA and CSO in producing a Coastal Zone Management PAS Report.
+The report examines the nature and extent of state technical assistance available to community planners and compares coastal management legislation across the U.S. The report also identifies best practices in the use of geospatial technology for managing coastal hazards, climate change threats, environmental quality, and other issues relevant to coastal zone management.

 In 1972 the Coastal Zone Management Act (CZMA) created the National Coastal Zone Management (CZM) Program.
 The CZM Program allocates funds to the 35 coastal states and territories through specific programming areas ranging from enhancing public access to mitigating coastal hazards.
 The diverse coastal regions throughout the U.S. deeply vary in their priorities and use, from conservation to tourism to industry.
 While this report will outline the differences between various state strategies, it will also point to comparisons among coastal regions prioritizing similar uses.